10 Steps to Create a Better Call Center Environment

 If you’re looking for best practices to create a healthier work environment for your call center employees, resisting the temptation to micromanage is definitely one to embrace fully.
 Micromanagement is an atmosphere killer in any work environment.
 No employee likes their boss hanging over their shoulder and questioning their every move.
 (Would you?)

-6 Steps to Improve Your Call Center Environment
+10 Steps to Improve Your Call Center Environment

 Now that we’ve covered some of the top contributors to a poor call center environment, let’s look at strategies for creating a healthy workplace for your agents.
-Here are seven call center environment best practices to help you develop and maintain a positive call center environment:
+Here are ten call center environment best practices to help you develop and maintain a positive call center environment:

 1. Implement Better Training and Development